mlcommons/inference/v0.7/speech_recognition/rnnt/README.md

 No dithering takes place.

 ### Test data order
 TODO.
-Does this even matter?
+Does this even matter for inference?

 # 4. Model
 This is a variant of the model described in sections 3.1 and 6.2 of: